awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 If your DB instance doesn't have automated backups enabled, you can enable them at any time\.
 You enable automated backups by setting the backup retention period to a positive nonzero value\.
 When automated backups are enabled, your RDS instance and database is taken offline and a backup is immediately created\.

+**Note**
+If you manage your backups in AWS Backup, you can't enable automated backups\.
+For more information, see [Using AWS Backup to manage automated backups](#AutomatedBackups.AWSBackup)\.

 ### Console<a name="USER_WorkingWithAutomatedBackups.Enabling.CON"></a>

 **To enable automated backups immediately**